 - Nerve repair surgery is hard.

-- Nerve repair requires micro-neurosurgical training in order to be successful and no one in the area can do it.
+- Nerve repair requires micro-neurosurgical training in order to be successful.

 - Nerve degeneration occurs after a nerve injury.
 This process can be extensive over time with central nervous system ramifications.

 - No diagnostic imaging is available to determine where the nerve is injured or how bad the injury really is.

 With the exception of # 5, all of the reasons given above for not repairing lingual and inferior alveolar nerve injuries are no longer so problematic.
 This is not 1986.
 Crossing our fingers and hoping for the best is not the answer…. it’s time to rethink nerve injuries and repair.